A Unique Approach

 But to get children to go to school, and to keep them going, we need to do more than provide education.
 We need to address the issues and dysfunction that keep the children away.

 A child will not be able to study if they are hungry or malnourished.
 A child cannot attend school if their family depends on them earning an income to put food on the table, or to look after siblings.
 Families cannot prioritise a child’s education if they have nowhere to live, have no access to healthcare or are struggling under crippling debt.

-CCF operates 65 programs across 6 core program areas – Education, Leadership, Community Outreach, Healthcare, Childcare and Career and Life Skills- that are designed to address these issues, and provide families and communities with the support that they need.
+Our 64 projects in the 6 core program areas – Education, Community Outreach, Leadership, Career and Life Skills, Healthcare and Childcare – are designed to address these issues, and provide families and communities with the support that they need.

 We provide free healthcare, childcare, loan programs, food and nutrition programs, housing and emergency support services, and by doing so we incentivise children’s education in impoverished communities.
 We make sure that a mother never has to choose between sending a child to school and putting food on the table.

-The last piece – the one that makes it all fit together – is our leadership program.
-We want CCF students to graduate from high-school, university or vocational training with the skills they need to secure gainful employment.
-But we also want more than that – we want them to be passionate, engaged young leaders that care for their community and their country.
+The last piece – the one that makes it all fit together – is our Leadership Program.
+We want CCF students to graduate from high school, university or vocational training, with the skills they need to secure gainful employment.
+But we also want more than that – we want them to be passionate, engaged young leaders who care for their community and their country.
 We want to transform impoverished kids into tomorrow’s leaders, who will work to transform their own communities and country.

 It’s a simple idea backed up with a comprehensive program.
 To find out more about how each of our 6 core programs work, take a look below.

 - Career and Life Skills